Skip to main content

 Completing the FAFSA is free, but the process can be overwhelming due to the financial information required and the detailed questions asked about your family’s income, assets, and other factors.
 For years, students and parents have expressed concerns about the complexity of the form, which is why the Department of Education has been working to make significant improvements.

-Key Changes to the 2025-2026 FAFSA
+Previous Changes to the FAFSA

 1. FAFSA Simplification Act

 The FAFSA Simplification Act is at the heart of these changes.
-Signed into law in December 2020 as part of the Consolidated Appropriations Act, the FAFSA Simplification Act aims to reduce the number of questions on the form and make it easier for students and their families to apply for financial aid.
+Signed into law in December 2020 as part of the Consolidated Appropriations Act, the FAFSA Simplification Act aimed to reduce the number of questions on the form and make it easier for students and their families to apply for financial aid.
 Here’s a breakdown of how this law has affected the FAFSA:

 • Fewer Questions: Previously, the FAFSA contained more than 100 questions, which many applicants found daunting.
 The new FAFSA includes fewer questions, reducing the complexity and making it less time-consuming.

 • Replacing the Expected Family Contribution (EFC) with the Student Aid Index (SAI): The Expected Family Contribution (EFC) has been a source of confusion for many families.
 It was often misinterpreted as the amount families were expected to pay for college.
-The new Student Aid Index (SAI) will provide a clearer picture of financial need and eligibility for aid, making the process more transparent.
+The Student Aid Index (SAI) will provide a clearer picture of financial need and eligibility for aid, making the process more transparent.

 1. Easier Access to IRS Data Retrieval Tool (DRT)

 One of the most time-consuming aspects of completing the FAFSA has been manually entering tax and financial information.
-To streamline this, the updated FAFSA makes it easier for applicants to use the IRS Data Retrieval Tool (DRT).
+To streamline this, the updated FAFSA made it easier for applicants to use the IRS Data Retrieval Tool (DRT).
 The DRT allows students and families to import their tax information directly from the IRS, reducing errors and simplifying the application process.

 1. Better Support for Non-Traditional Families